devonorourke/brucella/reads/paperReviews.md

   - the agglutinability in monospecific antisera
   - hydrogen sulfide production
 ** Each of these patterns can vary among *B. suis* strains, which makes me think that a genomic approach may reveal different patterns of shared ancestry**.

+Meyer presents a few interesting pieces of information to contrast:
+- Some *Brucella* are extremely similar with respect to DNA:DNA hybridization studies (94-100%), while others are not particularly similar for species within the same genera (only ~70% similar)
+- Phenotypic plasticity persists despite such DNA similarity.
+There is diversity in host range of infectivity, physilogical and biochemical characteristics, and morphology.

+Meyer, on pages 265-266, suggests that researchers have split into two camps, of which many of these questions could be tested...
+1) *B. suis* and *B. neotomae* share a common ancestor, and it was a rodent:
+- That ** *B. neotomae* represents a sister clade to *B. suis* which shared an ancestral strain circulated in rodents before hoofed animals diverged from rodents**.
+From what I can gather, that's an indication that *Brucella* have been with Mammals a really long time
+  - this split is around 100 million years ago between the hooved decendents (Laurasiatheria) and the rodents (Rodentia).
+Check out [this paper](http://www.utheria.org/uploads/nature05634.pdf) for details.
+-  ** *B. suis* is really a broader collection of both *B. suis* and *B. neotomae* - they shared a common ancestor while *B. neotomae* represents tha archetypal rodent Brucella** - it was *B. suis* before *B. suis* was transmitted into hooved animals.
+  - One thing you can test, then, is gene loss.
+One would expect that *B. suis* strains share more functional genes with *B. neotomae* than other strains, **but what about B. canis**?
+- ** *B. neotomae* is from America** because it was obtained from a US sample.
+WHAT?!?
+We could totally do a bit of digging on this one...
+- *B. neotomae* doesn't appear to do well in other hosts because it appears "rough"...
+What does morphological shape have anything to do with transmissibility?
+Or host infectivity?

+2) *B. suis* are the ancestral state, and any rodent-associated Brucella strain is derived from a domesticated hooved animal
+- Rodents life cycle are too short to circulate Brucella in the wild.
+Because you only find Brucella in rodents in livestock and not otherwise, this suggests that Rodents are the sink, not the source, of the pathogen.
+- Rodents require doses of infection too large to accumulate in a large number of animals to persist just within the population itself.
+Rodents couldn't give this to other rodents. ... *what about in milk though?*

+**The final takeaway** - Meyer seems to side with Rodent-associated Brucella as being derived from another source.
+It's not ancestral, except for *B. neotomae*, which they don't have a specific answer for its origin, other than it is the only example of a rodent-speciic organism.
+-

+2) *B. suis* is the ancestral state.
+A